canonical/checkbox/docs/reference/units/job.rst

     .. _has-leftovers flag:

     ``has-leftovers``:
-        This flag makes plainbox silently ignore (and not log) any files left over by the execution of the command associated with a job.
-This flag is useful for jobs that don't bother with maintenance of temporary directories and just want to rely on the one already created by plainbox.
+        This flag makes checkbox silently ignore (and not log) any files left over by the execution of the command associated with a job.
+This flag is useful for jobs that don't bother with maintenance of temporary directories and just want to rely on the one already created by checkbox.

     .. _simple flag:

     ``simple``:
-        This flag makes plainbox disable certain validation advice and have some sensible defaults for automated test cases.
+        This flag makes checkbox disable certain validation advice and have some sensible defaults for automated test cases.
 This simplification is meant to cut the boiler plate on jobs that are closer to unit tests than elaborate manual interactions.